kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 silent_frames_indexes = []
 for frame_num in range(int(num_of_frames)):
+    # Get the start and end of the frame
     start = int(frame_num * frame_len)
     stop = int((frame_num + 1) * frame_len)

-    frame = audio_data[start:stop]
+    # Get the absolute values in each frame
+    abs_frame = map(abs, audio_data[start:stop])

+    # Get the maximum value in the frame
-    cur_max_val = max(map(abs, frame))
+    cur_max_val = max(abs_frame)

+    # We've reached a "silent" frame if the maximum
+    # value in the frame below our limit
-    if min_limit < cur_max_val < max_limit:
+    if cur_max_val < max_limit:
         silent_frames_indexes.append(frame_num)
 {% endhighlight %}

-What we've done here is split the audio into frames.
-For our case, each frame is the size of `0.01` so each frame's length is `0.01 * sample rate (22050)`.
+What we've done here is find the indexes of silent frames in the audio.

+In our case, each frame is the size of `0.01` so each frame's length is `0.01 * sample rate (22050)`.

-For each frame, we convert each value to an absolute value and take the maximum value in that frame and check if it's below our limit (0.02).
+For each frame, if the absolute maximum value of the frame is below our limit (`0.02`) we mark it as a "silent" frame and collect it in our `silent frames` list.

 Once we collected all indexes of the "silent" frames, we can plot them on our audio wave:

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_silent_frames.png)

-It seems like there's a lot of sections where we signaled as "silent".
+It seems like there's a lot of sections that we signaled as "silent".

 We can aggregate them and take another look at a cleaner plot.

 {% highlight python %}